ideai-dev-000/ideai-main/docs/architecture/branch-per-site-strategy.md

 - **Independent deployments** - Each app deploys only when its code changes
 - **Clear separation** - Each branch maps to one Vercel project
 - **Monorepo benefits** - Shared code still works, but deployments are isolated
-- **Visual status** - Landing page shows real-time status of all sites
+- **Visual status** - Status dashboard shows real-time status of all sites

 ## Architecture